eslint-community/eslint-plugin-eslint-plugin/docs/rules/report-message-format.md

-# enforce a consistent format for rule report messages (report-message-format)
+# Enforce a consistent format for rule report messages (report-message-format)

 It is sometimes desirable to maintain consistent formatting for all report messages.
 For example, you might want to mandate that all report messages begin with a capital letter and end with a period.